AlonzoLeeeooo/SketchRefiner/README.md

       --num_samples maximum_samples
 ```
 Edges are detected using bdcn, you could refer to their code in [here](https://github.com/pkuCactus/BDCN).

+## Pre-trained Model Weights
+We release the pre-trained model weights of SketchRefiner on CelebA-HQ, Places2, and ImageNet, which can be referred to in [here](https://pan.baidu.com/s/1TAqqwHkjnBoDmfxMl0vl6Q?pwd=skre) (password: skre).

 # Qualitative Comparisons
 Qualitative comparison on CelebA-HQ dataset.